 The sole purpose of a landing page is lead generation.
 It helps subscribers to get detailed information about a specific offer, product, or service in which they are interested, and encourages them to convert.
 An average landing page has the conversion rate of 2.35% whereas the top 25% have 5.31% or higher conversion rate.

-It is no rocket science to build a well-designed landing page that brings you awesome results.
-The successful landing pages follow some common traits that lead to high conversions and greater ROI.
+It is no rocket science to build a well-designed website or email landing page that brings you awesome results.
+The successful and high converting landing pages follow some common traits that lead to high conversions and greater ROI.

 Uplers are here to help you with the most important landing page elements.
 Let us go through each element one by one.